top of page

 Change orders become stressful when they:

-• Come out of nowhere
+• Come out of nowhere.

-• Aren’t clearly explained
+• Aren’t clearly explained.

-• Affect the schedule without warning
+• Affect the schedule without warning.

-• Show up after the work is already done
+• Show up after the work is already done.

-— it feels like a bill.
+At that point, homeowners feel trapped.
+The decision doesn’t feel like a choice anymore; it feels like a bill.
 That’s not a change problem.
 That’s a process problem.

 Most Change Orders Start Before Construction Even Begins

 This is the part most people don’t realize.
 The majority of change orders don’t come from “unexpected discoveries.”
 They come from incomplete planning.
+Common causes include:

-• Design details not fully resolved
+• Design details not fully resolved.

-• Selections left open
+• Selections left open.

-• Vague scope descriptions
+• Vague scope descriptions.

-• Allowances that were never realistic
+• Allowances that were never realistic.

-• Assumptions instead of decisions
+• Assumptions instead of decisions.

-When those gaps exist, changes are almost guaranteed later — and later is always
+When those gaps exist, changes are almost guaranteed later — and later is always more expensive.

 Verbal Changes Are a Huge Red Flag